benjanning/pands-project/README.md

 The K-Nearest Neighbour (KNN) algorithm interprets the dataset as numpy arrays and builds a basic model using scikit-learn.
 [04]

-(KNN can be used for classification prediction models and so is fitting for the Iris Dataset.
-A KNN model is built with a dataset that contains input features and output labels and, when presented with new data, uses Euclidean Distance to measure the distance between the new data points and a certain number of established data points.
-The number of data points, called k, can be adjusted based on the size of the dataset.
-If the majority of established data points nearest the new data point match a particular label, the model will ascertain that the new data presented belongs to that label.)
+KNN was used, as it is suitable for calssification prediction work.
+KNN uses Euclindean Distance when presented with new data in order to measure new data points, as well as already existing data points.
+Relevant to the size of the data set, we can adjust the number of data points (k).
+KNN will include new data in a specific label if: The majority of the older data points closest to the new data points match that specific label.

 The Decision Tree Classifier uses internal nodes which represent the features of a dataset, the branches represent the decision rules and each leaf node represents the outcome.